jydarack/jydarack.github.io/pal.md

 - The city we became (N. K. Jemsin)
 - The Peripheral (William Gibson)
 - The future of another timeline (Annalee Newitz)
-- The left hand of darkness (Ursula K. Le Guin)
 - Radiance (Catherynne M. Valente)
 - Be there to love me at the end of the world (Sasha Fletcher)
 - クラインの壺 (岡嶋二人)